davitkalantaryan/cpputils/README.md

 	ASSERT_STREQ("One", iter2->second.c_str());
 }
 ```

+#### Types of hash tables and sets
+In order to iterate over hash table elements quickly there are some hash tables and sets that elements
+are not stored in the hash table buckets, but also stored like vecrores or like list(s).

+ 1. Hash,    Set   => Pure hash and pure set.
+Has related operd memory layout is the best but iterations are very slow.
+File: [hash.hpp](include/cpputils/hash/hash.hpp)
+ 2. LHash,   LSet  => Elements are ordered as single linked link, last added element is the firs in the list.
+File: [lhash.hpp](include/cpputils/hash/lhash.hpp)
+ 3. DllHash, llSet => Double linked list Hash.
+File: [dllhash.hpp](include/cpputils/hash/dllhash.hpp)
+ 4. VHash,   VSet  => Elements are layed out also as vector data, so one can access them also using idexes.
+File: [dllhash.hpp](include/cpputils/hash/dllhash.hpp)

 #### Use cases
 In the case if `C++ 11` or upper is used, one can use [`std::unordered_map`](https://en.cppreference.com/w/cpp/container/unordered_map)